armbian/build/README.md

     Try to recreate the problem with a clean build script clone.
 If a problem does not go away, search for [existing and closed issues](https://github.com/armbian/build/issues) and if your problem or idea is not addressed yet, [open a new issue](https://github.com/armbian/build/issues/new).

-- Do you have troubles with **your board or (Armbian) Linux application**?
+- Do you have troubles with **your board or Linux application**?

-    Build engine project does not provide such support.
+    We only support our work.
+Hardware and generic support is very limited.
 Consider using [general project search]https://www.armbian.com/search), best effort [community support](https://forum.armbian.com/) or hiring an Linux expert.

 <p align=right><a href=#table-of-contents>⇧</a></p>